October 2022 / INVESTMENT INSIGHTS

 The Buffer Is Back

 A unique feature of high yield debt is the yield “buffer” that it offers.
-High coupons should provide consistent and meaningful income, which helps dampen price volatility and has delivered attractive risk‑adjusted returns over time.
-This year’s jump in yields has meant that this buffer is back again, providing investors with a powerful compounding effect—June’s yield to maturity of 7.58% compared with an average of 4.38% over the past 10 years.1 Recent history has shown that once European high yield bond spreads have reached yield‑to‑worst levels of more than 600bps, strong returns have typically followed in subsequent periods (Figure 1).
-At the end of May, the spread‑to‑worst of European high yield debt was 644bps.
+High coupons should provide consistent and meaningful income, which helps dampen price volatility and has delivered attractive risk-adjusted returns over time.
+This year’s jump in yields has meant that this buffer is back again, providing investors with a powerful compounding effect.
+September’s yield to maturity of 8.53% compared with an average of 4.55% over the past 10 years.1 Recent history has shown that once European high yield bond spreads have reached levels of more than 600bps, strong returns have typically followed in subsequent periods (Figure 1).
+At the end of September, the spread-to-worst of European high yield debt was 639bps.

 Performance Has Typically Bounced Back After Lows